djchateau/ServerBackupUtility/README.md

 	add key="BackupPath" value="D:\Backups"

 - Folder to place the database archives.
 We do not recommend archiving database files with this utility.
     Use your database maintenance utility to archive your databases and place the backups in this folder. \
 	add key="DatabasePath" value="D:\SqlServerDataFiles\Backup"

-- You can delete the archived and database files from the Windows Server after they have been transferred to the FTP server.
-You can use this switch so old backup files don't accumulate on the Windows server. \
+- You can use this setting so old backup files don't accumulate on the Windows server.
+Just delete the archived files from the Windows Server after they have been transferred to the FTP server. \
     add key="DeleteFiles" value="true"

 - Url of the FTP server \